 Take a look at the image above.
 One of the first rules that you learn from wildlife photography is the need for eye contact.
 However, it can work to shoot an image in which the subject is not giving the photographer eye contact.
 For example, I found the elk looking at the plane crossing the sky.
 I thought that even if the elk was not looking directly at me, the feelings transmitted by the image were stronger, so I captured it.

 2. Learn How to Adapt to the Light

 When you are in wildlife photography, you cannot control the light of your shots.
 You are not in a studio where you can set the illumination you want.
 Instead, you have to adapt to your environment.

 The most basic rule you can follow when adapting to the light is: look for the golden hours.
 This means getting up early (sometimes really early) in the morning and being in the field before sunrise or going out in the afternoon to make the most of the last hours of sunlight.
-In the midday, it's harder to find good light because the sun is completely upon you, creating unwanted shadows and overly bright tones.
+In the middle of the day, it's harder to find good light because the sun is completely upon you, creating unwanted shadows and overly bright tones.
 The exception to this could be an overcast day when the clouds filter out the light evenly and provide the desired amount of light.

 However, you will miss really nice shots if you just stick to those hours, so you will also need to know how to use that light to your advantage.
 A good example of this would be the reference photos.
 The first one shows my finding: a hawk had just captured its morning prey, and the scene was really dramatic, but there were a lot of shadows that dampened the mood.
 However, with a little bit of plane change—voila!
 The snow reflected perfectly the light over the hawk's feathers, improving the image.
 Same subject, same scene—very different outcomes.